6.8 Media literacy and safe use of new media

 To get the idea about the role of media in the individual types of society and different historical contexts' (page.
 79)

-Methodological support is provided within the scope of implementation of the above-mentioned Strategy of Digital Education until 2020, as well as within continuous methodological support of teachers during the implementation of the FEP (within DVPP see Chapter 6.7 'Support tools for teachers' for details).
+Methodological support is provided by the National Pedagogy Institute, as well as within continuous methodological support of teachers during the implementation of the FEP (within DVPP see Chapter 6.7 'Support tools for teachers' for details).

-With the exception of occasional projects financed by various sources and very often the ESF or the Erasmus+ Programme, there is no systematic education of youth workers in this area in the Czech Republic.
+With the exception of occasional projects financed by various sources and very often the ESF or the Erasmus+ Programme, there is no systematic education of youth workers in media literacy in the Czech Republic.

 However, in the field of leisure-based education (according to the Education Act) the youth educators can use the support system of the DVPP for pedagogical workers.

 In the field of youth organisations, the Czech Council of Children and Youth, a non-state and independent national youth council, started a project in 2017 supported by the ESF and offering possibilities for further education of employees of youth organizations (no voluntary youth workers allowed according to the national grant scheme).
-It is up to the youth organisations to decide if media and media safety topics as relevant for their education.
+It is up to the youth organisations to decide if media and media safety topics as relevant for their education, and many related courses are in place since the launch of this initiative.

 This strategy sees children and youth as a target group and introduces among other things evaluation standards for awarding certification to an entity, which wishes to be active in this area.
 Entities, which were up to now certified by the MEYS, focus among other things on the area of cyberbullying.